abdulwahhab565/dartAssignment/README.md

 ## ✅ How to Run

 1. Make sure you have Dart installed.
-2. Clone the repository: using the HTTPS URL
+2. Clone the repository: using the WEB URL (HTTPS)